jcsoutherland/odin-recipes/README.md

 # odin-recipes

-A simple project to display recipes
-Using my HTML skills
+A simple project to display recipes using my HTML skills